EyadAmgad/cv-kmeans-img/README.md

 ### How It Works

+1. Centroids are choses manually due to task specification in order to segemnt the image such that number is displayed
-1. The input image is loaded and reshaped into a 2D array of RGB pixels.
+2. The input image is loaded and reshaped into a 2D array of RGB pixels.
-2. KMeans groups these pixels into `K=3` clusters based on RGB similarity.
+3. KMeans groups these pixels into `K=3` clusters based on RGB similarity.
-3. Each cluster is assigned a unique color: white, red, or green.
+4. Each cluster is assigned a unique color: white, white, or green.
-4. The clustered image is reshaped and displayed.
+5. The clustered image is reshaped and displayed.

 ---